 Psychoanalytic research should strive for validity

 Validity is improved through the careful use of research designs that have been tested and critiqued by other researchers.
-Research should be conducted by researchers who possess knowledge and expertise in empirical research.
+Research should be conducted by those who possess knowledge and expertise in empirical research.

 Psychoanalytic research should be accurately reported

-Findings of psychoanalytic research should be reported as completely and honestly as feasible by reporters who are knowledgeable about and competent at interpreting such psychoanalytic research.
-Accurate reporting includes acknowledgement of limitations of the research.
+Findings should be reported as completely and honestly as feasible by reporters who are knowledgeable about and competent at interpreting such psychoanalytic research.
+Accurate reporting includes acknowledging the limitations of the research.

 Psychoanalysts should remain aware of current developments in the field as demonstrated in the research